doctrine/DoctrineMongoDBBundle/UPGRADE-5.0.md

 UPGRADE FROM 4.x to 5.0
 =======================

+## PHP version and dependencies

 * Add support for Symfony 7.0 and require at least Symfony 6.4
 * `doctrine/mongodb-odm` 2.6 and `doctrine/persistence` 3.0 are required

+## Annotations

+* Remove support of Annotation mapping, you should use Attributes or XML instead.

+## Commands

+* All command and compiler pass classes are internal and final.
+They cannot be used directly or extended.
 * The `doctrine:mongodb:tail-cursor` command and
   `Doctrine\Bundle\MongoDBBundle\Cursor\TailableCursorProcessorInterface`
   interface have been dropped.
 You should use
   [change streams](https://docs.mongodb.com/manual/changeStreams/) instead.
-* Remove `Doctrine\Bundle\MongoDBBundle\EventSubscriber\EventSubscriberInterface`.
-  Use the `#[AsDocumentListener]` attribute instead.
 * The `setContainer`, `getContainer`, `getDoctrineDocumentManagers`, `findBundle` and `findBasePathForBundle` methods from `Doctrine\Bundle\MongoDBBundle\Command\DoctrineODMCommand` have been removed without replacement.
-* All command and compiler pass classes are internal and final.
-They cannot be used directly or extended.
-* Remove support of Annotation mapping, you should use Attributes or XML instead.

 ## Configuration